 2007 – Founding members Kirstie Marx, Debbie Ratliff and Sue Wisdom collaborate with North Carolina Tennis Association to create Adaptive Tennis Association of North Carolina (ATANC), a statewide Community Tennis Association providing tennis opportunities for athletes with intellectual disabilities.

 2012 – ATANC receives 501(c)(3) status.
 Cofounder Kirstie Marx is appointed first Executive Director.
 Robert Edwards is the first President of the Board of Directors.
 ATANC clinics and tournaments for athletes with intellectual disabilities are established throughout North Carolina.
 The Physical Education, Adaptive Tennis (PEAT) initiative began as a pilot program in Wake County high schools.
 Raleigh Winter Chill (serving 20 athletes) and Winston Salem Adaptive Open are established as ATANC tournament events.

 2013 – Winston Salem Adaptive Open becomes a national tournament.
-Coach Billie Fitzsimmons successfully expands the Wilmington Swing Into Spring Tournament.
+Coach Billie Fitzsimons successfully expands the Swing Into Spring Tournament in Wilmington.
 Coach Jinni Hoggard takes responsibility for the Greensboro area clinics.
 ATANC athletes Kristine Hughes and Ruth Hochstrasser play a Unified Doubles Exhibition match at the ATP professional Winston Salem Open tournament to raise awareness for ATANC.

-2014 – Adaptive Tennis of North Carolina changes names, becoming Abilities Tennis of North Carolina (ATANC), eliminating confusion with other adaptive tennis programs.
-Coach Kirstie Marx authors the PEAT Curriculum and focuses on training athletes, volunteers and coaches.
+2014 – Adaptive Tennis of North Carolina changes names, becoming Abilities Tennis Association of North Carolina (ATANC), eliminating confusion with other adaptive tennis programs.
+Coach Kirstie Marx authors the PEAT Curriculum and focuses on training athletes, volunteers, and coaches.
 Lou Welch steps in as Executive Director.
 Abilities Tennis sponsors 11 clinics and serves over 250 athletes with intellectual disabilities.
 Participation at Raleigh’s Winter Chill climbs to 90 athletes.

 2015 – ATANC is recognized as “Partner Organization of the Year” by Cary Parks, Recreation, and Cultural Resources.
 Cofounder and Coach Kirstie Marx is recognized by the International Tennis Hall of Fame for her leadership in adaptive tennis programs.
 Abilities Tennis President Robert Edwards retires; Jessie Taliaferro takes over as President of the ATANC Board of Directors.
 Abilities Tennis programs expand across North Carolina, serving over 320 athletes.